 Application for exemption should be submitted to the Director of Studies immediately after, or during planned absences well before, the date when the assessment task is carried out.
 A granted exemption expires at the end of the immediately following semester.

 Required reading

 Required Reading

-A selection of academic articles (updated each semester, see the study guide).
+- Bryman, A. & Bell, E., Business Research Methods.
+Oxford: Oxford University Press.
+(Latest available edition) - A selection of academic articles.
+(Updated each semester, see the study guide).